precice/tutorials/quickstart/README.md

 ![result](images/quickstart-result.png)

 {% include disclaimer.html content="This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks." %}

+## Running again (and again, and again)

+Now that you have a first working example, experiment!
+For example, how can you tell preCICE to simulate for a longer maximum time?

+Before running the simulation again, cleanup the results and temporary files using `./clean-tutorial.sh`.

 ## What's next?